jorgebucaran/hyperapp/docs/concepts/hydration.md

 </html>
 ```

-Then instead of throwing away the server-rendered markdown, we'll turn your DOM nodes into an interactive application.
+Then instead of throwing away the server-rendered markdown, we'll turn your DOM nodes into an interactive application out of the box!